QuantEcon/lecture-python-intro/lectures/business_cycle.md

 _ = ax.set_title('Long-run Unemployment Rate, 1929-2022\n with Recession Indicators (United States)', pad=30)
 ```

-In the plot, we can see that the expansions and contractions of the labor market have been highly correlated with recessions.
+In this plot, we can see that the expansions and contractions of the labor market were highly correlated with recessions.

 However, there is often a delay in the recovery of the labor market after recessions.

-This trend is clearly visible in the 1930s, as well as in recessions in the 1980s.
+This trend is quite clear in recessions in the 1930s and 1980s.

-It also shows us how unique the labor market condition is during the post-pandemic recovery.
+It also showed us how unique the labor market condition is during the post-pandemic recovery.

 The labor market is recovering at an unprecedented rate, leading to the tightest point in the past decades after the shock in 2020-2021.